 Planning a Gift to the Pepper Foundation

-> Prospective donors to the Mildred and Claude Pepper Foundation may wish to consider the range of gift mechanisms, which federal and state tax laws allow and encourage.
+Prospective donors to the Pepper Foundation may wish to consider the range of gift mechanisms, which federal and state tax laws allow and encourage.
 These include:

-> OUTRIGHT GIFTS: These gifts are exactly what their name implies: a direct transfer of funds from the donor to the Foundation.
-Gifts in this category can include gifts of cash, securities, tangible personal property that has increased in value since its purchase, and appreciated real estate.
-Donors can deduct the gift amount for such gifts up to 50 per cent of their gross income, and should the gift total exceed the deductible ceiling, the remainder can be carried over to succeeding tax years, up to five years.
-With careful planning, nearly every outright gift to the Foundation can be fully deducted.
+- OUTRIGHT GIFTS: A direct transfer of funds from the donor to the Foundation.
+Gifts in this category can include gifts of cash, securities, tangible personal property that has increased in value since its purchase, and appreciated real estate;

-> GIFTS THROUGH BEQUESTS: One of the easiest and most common ways to make a gift to the Foundation is through a bequest in the donor’s will.
-Tax laws encourage bequests, and this form of giving is particularly well designed for those who are unable to make immediate outright gifts, but would like to aid the Foundation as it addresses the issues of aging and health in the future.
+- GIFTS THROUGH BEQUESTS: A gift to the Foundation through a bequest in the donor’s will.
+Gifts through bequests aid the Foundation as it addresses the issues of aging and health in the future.
 Bequests may take the form of specific bequests, a residuary bequest, contingent bequests, or testamentary trusts.
-Members of the staff of the Pepper Foundation would be pleased to discuss the ways and means of making gifts through bequests to support the work of the Foundation.
+Members of the staff of the Pepper Foundation would be pleased to discuss the ways and means of making gifts through bequests to support the work of the Foundation;

-> Become a Member of the Foundation
+Become a Member of the Foundation

 The Claude Pepper Foundation encourages those interested in our work to become a member of the Foundation.
 Members are recognized on the stunning Tree of Life, which is located in the foyer of the Claude Pepper Center.